 Edibles are the most likely format to cause numbness

 Consuming edibles is a popular choice for their ease and discretion.
 For many, it’s a preferred format to vaping or smoking, but often edibles pack a long-lasting and potent punch.
 The effects are stronger due to how they’re processed.
 To make edibles, food items like gummies, chocolates and baked goods get infused with a cannabis extract.
 Dosage and strength will vary depending on what you buy.
 And when consumed, the THC travels through your digestive system stopping at your liver to be metabolized.
 Your liver does this cool trick that converts THC to 11-hydroxy-THC.
 This compound is much stronger than THC and carries a longer effect.
 11-hydroxy-THC also binds to your cannabinoid receptors but because of the journey from mouth to digestive tract to liver to receptors, edibles can take longer to kick in and also have longer-lasting effects.
-This potency in some can also translate to numbness.
-Which is why it’s always advised to start low and slow.
+This potency in some can also translate to numbness, which is why it’s always advised to start low and slow.

-Factors that can contribute to numbness
+Factors that can contribute to cannabis-related numbness

 Mitigating potential side effects is easier when you understand what contributes to them.